Arrogance Kills Talent Acquisition Plans

 A true talent with an amazing track record of sales success hunting and winning new business.

-Probably not another person like him in the entire region --he’s that good.
+Probably not another person like him in the entire region.

 He went for an interview and was expecting to discuss an offer as he had already spent over five hours on phone calls and video conferences with this employer.